krasimir/stent/README.md

 The result of the mapping function goes as props to our component.
 Similarly to [Redux's connect `mapStateToProps`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function.
 And of course the mapping function is `disconnect`ed when the component is unmounted.

-In some cases we want just the connecting without mapping.
-We are free to skip the mapping function:
+Sometimes we want just the state changes subscription.
+In such cases we may skip the mapping function:

 ```js
 const ConnectedComponent = connect(TodoList).with('MachineA', 'MachineB').map();